projectivetech/dont-stall-my-process/README.md

 When `process_pool_size` is set to a value > 0, that number of processes will be kept alive and be re-used when all their DRb services have been terminated (i.e. all local proxies have been garbage-collected).
 Defaults to `nil` (same as zero) which turns off process pooling.

 The `subprocess_name` string is the name of the subprocess.
+The string `%{parent}` will be interpolated to the parent process' name, the string `%{klass}` with the name of the main class to be contained, or `<pool` if the process remains in the pool and does not serve any class.
 Defaults to `nil` which means the subprocess is not renamed at all, but instead keeps the name of the parent process.

 The `after_fork` method of the configuration object may be used to register a `Proc` that is called right when the subprocess has been spawned.
 This is useful for overwriting signal traps, or closing file descriptors